-How to add priming sugar to beer for carbonation
+How to add priming sugar to bottled beer for carbonation

 Customers who are bottling their beer sometimes ask how they should add priming sugar in order to carbonate the beer.
 There are a few ways to accomplish this.

 A first method is to use a large syringe to add priming sugar solution directly to each bottle.
 This method is the most efficient and least risky in terms of compromising sanitation but care needs to be taken so that you have equal sugar quantities in each bottle or some bottles might be undercarbonated and some might be overcarbonated.
 In this method (for 5 gallons of beer) a small pot and lid are sanitized by boiling water with the lid on for 5 minutes.
 Dispose of all but 1/3c of the boiling water and stir in 2/3c (90g) of priming sugar (dextrose) until it is dissolved (for higher carbonation levels 3/4c of dextrose can be used and larger volumes of water can be used as well if you find that easier to work with—see the note at bottom of the paragraph).
 Bring the sugar solution to a boil and then turn the burner off and with the lid on, let the solution cool down a little so it won't damage the syringe.
 Then, take a large sanitized syringe and draw the sugar solution up into the syringe (the one in the photo is a 150mL sterile syringes and can be purchased online;